Could this utility’s next-gen storage test be a game changer?

 Source Link: https://www.power-eng.com/energy-storage/batteries/could-this-utilitys-next-gen-storage-test-be-a-game-changer/

-APPLICATION OF CENTERPOINT ENERGY HOUSTON ELECTRIC, LLC FOR APPROVAL OF ITS 2026-2028 TRANSMISSION AND DISTRIBUTION SYSTEM RESILIENCY PLAN - (66 filings)
+APPLICATION OF CENTERPOINT ENERGY HOUSTON ELECTRIC, LLC FOR DETERMINATION OF SYSTEM RESTORATION COSTS - (60 filings)